isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 This approach, however, feels slightly underwhelming.
 The attentive reader will
-recall that in a `data` type, the *meaning* of the constructors comes only from
+recall that in a `keyword:data` type, the *meaning* of the constructors comes only from
 their types and the suggestive names we give them.
 A slight renaming of
 `ctor:suc-suc` to `ctor:suc` makes the definition of `Evenℕ` look very similar indeed to
 that of `ℕ`.
 In fact, the two types are completely equivalent, modulo the names
 we picked.

 As such, there is nothing stopping us from writing an incorrect (but not
-*obviously* wrong) version of the `toℕ` function.
+*obviously* wrong) version of the `def:toℕ` function.
 In fact, did you notice that
 the definition given above *was* wrong?
 Oops!
 Instead, the correct
 implementation should be this: